10XGenomics/enclone/README.md

 <img src="img/enclone_annotated_example.svg" alt="enclone annotated example" title="enclone annotated example" />

+Notice the compression in two directions.
+Vertically, rather than showing one line for every cell, we group cells into a single line if they have identical VDJ transcripts.
+Horizontally, rather than showing all transcript positions, we only show "interesting" positions.
+This is a flexible concept, and what we show by default are all positions exhibiting a difference from the reference and all positions in the CDR3.

 This exact output would be obtained by typing
 ```
 enclone PRE=~/enclone/datasets BCR=123085 CDR3=CQQRSNWPPSITF